alexkim205/DeepSpotify/README.md

 Congratulations!
 You have just found DeepSpotify.

-Follow my progress on this project on my blog, [alexisafk.com](alexisafk.com).

 DeepSpotify learns your favorite Spotify playlists to generate music.
 It uses [Melodia](https://www.upf.edu/web/mtg/melodia) and [spotipy](https://github.com/plamere/spotipy)/[Spotify Web API](https://developer.spotify.com/web-api/) to extract a melody from your favorite Spotify playlist, [Keras](https://keras.io/) to learn the grammars of these melodies with a two layer [LSTM](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) [RNN](https://karpathy.github.io/2015/05/21/rnn-effectiveness/), and generates a new melody that should sound like the other songs in that playlist.

+Follow my progress on this project on my blog, [alexisafk.com](alexisafk.com).

 ## Dependencies

 ### The Easy Way

 Make sure to have Anaconda and Melodia installed.
-See further down how to install Melodia.
+See further down for instructions on how to install Melodia.

 Then create an Anaconda environment from the `DeepSpotify.yaml` in the project root directory by running: